leonardont/RetroRift-Legends/README.md

 <h1 align="center">RetroRift: Legends</h1>

-<p align="center">A complete 2D top-down shooter game made in the Unity platform, as a exam for the Fatec Americana college.</p>
+<p align="center">A 2D top-down shooter game made in the Unity platform, as a college project for the Faculdade de Tecnologia de Americana college.</p>
-<p align="center">This is the complete source code and assets used in the game.
+<p align="center">This is the complete source codes and assets used in the game.
 You can use it for free to learn, modify or improve the game!</p>
-<p align="center">The limit is your imagination :)</p>
+<p align="center">The limit is your imagination! :)</p>

 <br>

-<p align="center"><a href="https://leonardontz.itch.io/retrorift-legends">Check this game at itch.io here!</a></p>
+<p align="center"><a href="https://leonardont.itch.io/retrorift-legends">Check this game at itch.io here!</a></p>

 <br>
 <br>